Akaflieg-Freiburg/enroute/docs/_pages/participate.markdown

 ## Report bugs and errors

 We aim to provide very high-quality software.
 Fixing errors is therefore always our first priority.
 We are grateful for every report that we get.
-Please **report errors** by <a href="mailto:stefan.kebekus@gmail.com">contacting the author</a> directly.
+Please **report errors** through the [GitHub issue tracker](https://github.com/Akaflieg-Freiburg/enroute/issues) (this might require opening an account with GitHub).
+If you find this difficult, then please <a href="mailto:stefan.kebekus@gmail.com">contacting the author</a> directly.

 ## Suggest features and improvements

-Suggest improvements by <a href="mailto:stefan.kebekus@gmail.com">contacting the author directly.
-We ask for your understanding that not all suggestions can be implemented immediately.
+We have great plans for **enroute**.
+Please check our [project list at GitHub](https://github.com/Akaflieg-Freiburg/enroute/projects).
+Please **make further suggestions** through the [GitHub issue tracker](https://github.com/Akaflieg-Freiburg/enroute/issues) (this might require opening an account with GitHub).
+If you find this difficult, then please <a href="mailto:stefan.kebekus@gmail.com">contacting the author</a> directly.
+We ask for your understanding that not all your suggestions can be implemented immediately.

 ## Join the project